When it comes to food, Hanoi is our favorite city in Vietnam. That’s saying a lot considering how good Vietnamese food is throughout the country.

 Banh cuon is similar to cheong fun or Chinese rice rolls.
 They’re soft, slippery, and a little gummy, which is probably why they top them with fried shallots, to give them texture.

 They’re great with the fresh herbs and nuoc cham dipping sauce.
 Banh cuon isn’t substantial enough for a full meal but it makes for an interesting snack in Hanoi.

 Based on a reviewer’s comments, Bánh Cuốn Bà Xuân is named after its owner, a Mrs Xuan.
 She operated the restaurant for many years before her death.

 It was taken over by her daughter who was probably the woman making banh cuon at the front of the shop, the one I was signaling to when I was trying to put in my order.

-According to the same reviewer, he was taken to Bánh Cuốn Bà Xuân on a walking food tour, which leads me to believe that this shop really is highly regarded by the locals.
+According to the same reviewer, he was taken to Bánh Cuốn Bà Xuân on a Hanoi food tour, which leads me to believe that this shop really is highly regarded by the locals.
 It’s just around the corner from Bun Cha 34 so you can visit both on the same day.